eka-care/Templar/README.md

 The Vite build process generates:

-- `dist/Templar.js` - CommonJS build
+- `dist/Templar.js` - Single UMD build (~1.17MB, all dependencies bundled)
-- `dist/Templar.esm.js` - ESM build
 - `dist/Templar.d.ts` - TypeScript definitions
-- Source maps for debugging
+- Additional TypeScript declaration files for all modules

+**Build Size:**
+- Single UMD file: ~1.17MB (includes React and all dependencies)
+- Gzipped: ~244KB
+- The file includes all Templar logic and utilities bundled into a single file for browser usage

 ### Scripts